-Highest catch rates for gwenis were in nearshore habitats at the outflow end of Seton Lake, followed by the mid section and then the inflow section, in decreasing order (Figure 3.12).
+Highest catch rates for gwenis were in nearshore habitats at the outflow end of Seton Lake, followed by the mid section and then the inflow section, in decreasing order (Figure 3.10).
 Relative to the nearshore, gwenis were generally much less abundant in offshore catches in Seton Lake.
-Catches of gwenis in Anderson Lake were much lower in each section than in Seton Lake, and they were exclusively in offshore habitats.
-Juvenile O. nerka were also captured, and they were most abundant in the mid section of Anderson Lake (offshore habitat), followed by the inflow and mid sections of Seton Lake (in both nearshore and offshore habitats).
+Catches of gwenis in Anderson Lake were much lower in each section than in Seton Lake, and they were primarily in offshore habitats.
+Juvenile O. nerka were also captured, and they were most abundant in the inflow and mid sections of Anderson Lake (nearshore habitat), followed by the inflow and mid sections of Seton Lake (offshore habitat).
+Small numbers of O. nerka juveniles were also captured in the offshore sets in each section of Anderson Lake.